JQHY/ovrthrow/README.md

 The directory 'OVRTHROW Source Project' contains all the source code to run the project in Unity.

 We have included a Unity build for running the game quickly.
 To use it, simply unzip OVRTHROW.zip, and run the OVRTHROW.exe application.
-For more information, see the "Quick start guide" in "Ovrthrow User Manual.pdf".
+For more information, see the "Quick Start Guide" in "Ovrthrow User Manual.pdf".

 ## Setup & Requirements